 Understand your customer

 If you don’t know your customer, then you truly aren’t serving your business correctly.
-We’ve already mentioned how customers are the backbone of your business, so take the time to get to know them and understand them beyond their name and contact details.
+We’ve already mentioned how customers are the backbone of your business, so take the time to get to know them and understand them beyond their names and contact details.
 Creating a human connection with your customers can help you to reap the rewards back into your business.

 No one likes to feel sold to, or be provided with a one size fits all package.
 Focus on truly understanding what it is your customer wants.
 Why is it they’ve come back to you?
 What did you provide them with previously?
 How can you improve their next investment with you?
 A great relationship with your customers will ensure you remain top of their go to list.